ClickCease

 Diagnosis: Personality change due to known physiological condition (ICD-10: F07.0)

-Progress Note: “John exhibited significant changes in behavior and mood following his recent diagnosis of frontal lobe syndrome.
+Progress Note: “John displayed significant changes in behavior and mood following his recent diagnosis of frontal lobe syndrome.
 He has reported increased irritability and difficulty regulating emotions during our sessions.
 Ongoing assessment will continue to monitor these changes.”

 Treatment Planning Considerations

-How AutoNotes Helps With Personality Change Documentation
+How AutoNotes Enhances Personality Change Documentation

 • Quickly generate structured and compliant progress notes.

-• Enhance documentation quality and consistency.
+• Improve documentation quality and consistency across all records.

 Finish notes in